 Who is she

-Lana Evanova (Svetlana Ivanova) is a contemporary Eastern European artist who honed her skills at the Austin Peay College of Arts and Letters, while she embarked on extensive travels.
-Her solo exhibitions encompass notable showcases such as ‘Garden of Gods’ at The Artists’ Gallery in Canon City, US (1998), ‘Radiance of Faces’ in Medora, Canon City, US (1998).
+Lana developed her artistic skills at the Austin Peay College of Arts and Letters while also traveling extensively.
+Her solo exhibitions include notable shows such as ‘Garden of Gods’ at The Artists’ Gallery in Canon City, US (2001), ‘Radiance of Faces’ in Medora, Canon City, US (2001), “Patterns in Perspective” and “Inside The Beauty” at Annarumma Gallery in Naples (2002), and “Winter Muses” at the Marriott in London (2015).

 Art washes away from the soul